KavinduLakmal2000/NextJS_test/README.md

 - **Percentage Change Button**: Glowing hover effect with border animation
 - **Header Controls**: Settings and close buttons with hover states
 - **Responsive Design**: Built with Tailwind CSS for consistency
-- **TypeScript Support**: Fully typed for better development experience
+- **TypeScript Support**: Fully typed for a better development experience
 - **Clean Architecture**: Separated styles and components for maintainability

 ## 🛠 Tech Stack